Lautenwerck

 The lautenwerck (also spelled lautenwerk), alternatively called lute-harpsichord (lute-clavier) or keyboard lute, is a European keyboard instrument of the Baroque period.
-It is similar to a harpsichord, but with gut (sometimes Nylon) rather than metal strings (except for the 4 ft Register on some instruments), producing a mellow tone.
+It is similar to a harpsichord, but with gut (sometimes nylon) rather than metal strings (except for the 4-foot register on some instruments), producing a mellow tone.

 The instrument was favored by J. S. Bach, who owned two of the instruments at the time of his death, but no specimens from the eighteenth century have survived to the present day.
 It has been revived since the twentieth century by harpsichord makers Willard Martin, Keith Hill, and Steven Sorli.
-Two of its most prominent performers are the early music specialists Gergely Sárközy and Robert Hill.
+Three of its most prominent performers are the early music specialists Gergely Sárközy, Wolfgang Rübsam, and Robert Hill.

 Media

 Performances by Gergely Sárközy also are freely available.